caderek/benny/README.md

   // By default saves to benchmark/results/<ISO-DATE-TIME>.json
   save({
     // String or function that produces a string,
-    // if function, then result event will be passed as argument:
+    // if function, then results Event will be passed as argument:
     file: 'myFileNameWithoutExtension'
     // Destination folder (can be nested), will be created if not exists:
     folder: 'myFolder',